 A relic from the days before developers could even dream of just digitising a load of clips and stringing them together in vaguely interactive form.
 The original Monty Python game is notable for coming from Tomb Raider creators Core Design, and honestly for existing in the first place.
 How could you possibly make a good game about the insanity of a surreal sketch show way back in 1990?

 Simple!
-You make a shooter and platform game that defies anyone to use the word 'generic', starting with a Gumby being turned into a fish and forced to travel through an endless pipe maze of Gilliamesque monsters, Inquisitors, and occasional pauses for the screen to go blank and tell you "No #1 - The Larch" or make you have An Argument, in the hope you'll get the reference and go "Ho ho, very funny."
+You make a shooter and platform game that defies anyone to use the word 'generic', starting with a Gumby being turned into a fish and forced to travel through an endless pipe maze of Gilliamesque monsters, Inquisitors, and occasional pauses for the screen to go blank and say "No #1 — The Larch" or make you have An Argument, in the hope you'll get the reference and go "Ho ho, very funny."

 Monty Python's Complete Waste of Time